ErikPillon/Instagram-Bot/README.md

 - [x] Create the Github Repository
 - [x] Connect The Bot to Instagram
-- [ ] Automatic Search of Hashtag from the Homepage
+- [x] Automatic Search of Hashtag from the Homepage
-- [ ] Automatic Like to post randomly chosen
+- [x] Automatic Like to post ~~randomly~~ sequentially chosen
 - [ ] Automatic Follow to people
 - [ ] Automatic Follow/Unfollow with a given time lag
 - [ ] Search of post by location
 - [ ] Developing of a strategy for targetied users
 - [ ] Automatic comments on posts
 - [ ] Fix the number of maximum likes and follow per day
+- [ ] Add the version of the project
+- [ ] Add a License to the project
+- [ ] Add specifics to the project: written in...,
+- [ ] Table of Contents
+- [ ] Installation guide for different OS